 In other to address this challenge, designers and architects need to:

 - Subject themselves to the same discipline and structure they would if they were working on other peoples’ projects.

-Also you can outsource your personal architectural projects to other equally good architect whose work you admire.
-So in that case you will act as client over your project and also make design inputs only where necessary.
+Also, you can outsource your personal architectural projects to other equally good architects whose work you admire.
+So in that case you will act as a client over your project and also make design inputs only where necessary.

 Use old designs

 Search for an old design that perfectly fits your brief and taste, then find a way to implement it.
-If you need to make adjustment to the designs only make minimal ones.
+If you need to make adjustments to the designs only make minimal ones.